 - It is key that all classes have a set of online safety rules that children can refer back to throughout their time at primary school.
-The work of creating and reviewing online safety rules should always be done at the start of the year, following an online safety assembly. - This lesson builds on the online safety program that children completed the previous year and should be used in conjunction with your school's existing Acceptable Use Policy. - When children reach UKS2, they should be aware of other ways to report online concerns, such as clicking the CEOP button. - Remember to retain these rules and pass them on when the children move to Year 6.
+The work of creating and reviewing online safety rules should always be done at the start of the year, following an online safety assembly. - This lesson builds on the online safety programme that children completed the previous year and should be used in conjunction with your school's existing Acceptable Use Policy. - The Scenario cards provided for this unit are intended to generate discussion and get children to think about how they might respond to different scenarios surrounding technology at home, school and in other environments.
+It is important to participate in discussions and question responses to help them think more deeply about appropriate actions.
+Children should assume that all the characters in the scenarios are in Year 3. - Remember to retain these rules and pass them on when the children move to Year 4.